ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_script_exec_ui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The sequence diagram below illustrates how in-process pypubsub messages are communicated to other processes, which is
-an essential part of the communication between FlaskWorker and ScriptExecutionServiceWorker and forms the basis for how
+an essential part of the communication between FastAPIWorker and ScriptExecutionServiceWorker and forms the basis for how
 event messages emitted by scripts can be published to the outside world in an HTTP SSE stream.

 .. figure:: ../../diagrams/export/backend_module_ui_sequence_interprocess_pubsub.svg